Dale meets Langevin: A Multiplicative Denoising Diffusion Model: Generated Samples

 \section{Generated Samples}

-We present samples generated by the proposed model on MNIST, Fashion MNIST and Kuzushiji MNIST datasets in \cref{fig:mnist,fig:fmnist,fig:kmnist}.
-The samples are generated using the trained model and the sampling algorithm described in \cref{algo:gbm_sampler_anneal}.
+The samples are generated using the trained model and the sampling algorithms described in \cref{algo:gbm_sampler_anneal} and \cref{algo:gbm_sampler_nlamp_anneal}.
 We observe that the generated samples are diverse and resemble the training data.
-They are also noise-free, which goes to show that the annealed multiplicative sampling update is quite robust.
+They are also noise-free, which goes to show that the Annealed multiplicative sampling update is quite robust.
 There are some samples that are entirely novel and are not identical to the training data.
 This effect is more pronounced in MNIST and Kuzushiji MNIST datasets.
 Samples from the Fashion MNIST dataset are less diverse and seem to have latched on to certain modes of the training data.
 This is by no means evidence of mode collapse but certain classes are underrepresented in the generation.
 This is probably because the Fashion MNIST dataset is more complex and has more variability in the images compared to MNIST and Kuzushiji MNIST.
-Understanding the reason behind this phenomenon requires further investigation.